ctacampado/dlt-virtual-coffee-shop/README.md

 # Coffee Hub
-A network of coffee shops and third-party logistics companies
+A network of coffee shops and other entities

 ## Technologies
 - Hyperledger Fabric